 It has taken me the longest time to come to this: that the distinction between “theoretical” and “practical” can be a false dichotomy in the spiritual realm, and yet that some theory leads nowhere very far advanced.
 For that longest time, something in me felt abashed before both those sophisticated minds which could understand the sacred geometry which they span out long after I had ceased to be able to follow it, and those austere souls who disdained the ideas which meant so much to me as “mere theory” and even “mental masturbation”.
 It is not that there is nothing in these critiques, but such phrases can too cheaply be exploited by people who are, in some respects at least, poseurs.

 As I see it, in this volume, anyhow, one will find an exploration, and not merely the striking of a pose.
 I will offer one example, his statement that the enneagram can function, inter alia, as a symbol of three types of time and the three brains.
 At p.5 he introduces the idea that: “The three parts of the enneagram, the outer circle, the hexagram, and the triangle … represent three dimensions of time … (and) Each of the dimensions of time corresponds to a particular brain of three-brained beings, or one could say that each brain is tuned to a different dimension of time, and this gives us our unique possibilities.”
 In chapter 10, Wertenbaker expands on this: first he quotes Orage on the passing of the flow of time through each of the three centres, and relates this to Ouspensky’s three dimensions of time: “1) ordinary time, moving steadily from past to future, one second at a time, in which one of many sets of events are actualized each moment; 2) the dimension of ‘eternity,’ in which each moment in a sense exists forever; and 3) “the line of the actualization of all possibilities” (69-70).
 He then relates each brain to one of these dimensions.
 I follow his contention that the body moves in ordinary time, and the feelings bring an eternal quality to our consciousness.
 What I find harder to understand is his view that the mind is related to the third line.
 He states: “The mind … is free to look forward and backward in time and examine all possibilities …” (70).
-Is the mind really free to that idea?
+Is the mind really free like that?
 I am not persuaded.
-The value of this book, in places like this, is that it raises for pondering a fair and legitimate contention.
+What value this book possesses, in places like this, is that it raises for pondering a fair and legitimate contention.
 Relative to the body and the feeling, I think that this is correct.
 So, I think that Wertenbaker is heading in the right direction.
-I wonder, however, if he has not drawn his correspondence too tightly?
+I wonder, however, if he has not drawn his correspondence too tightly.
+That is, has he perhaps prematurely made a definition?

 Some miscellaneous points: that “the world as we know it must consist of a mixture of symmetry and broken symmetry” (32) strikes me as important: it may be one aspect of the mystery of aim, and action in pursuit of an aim.
 The imperfection does not vitiate the aim and its nobility, with this knowledge, it may even validate it.